ojarsbuddy/bbo/bbo directing messages.md

 🐈 🐱 🐆 🐧 🏇🏿
 🤣🤣🤣 🦃🦃🦃

+🪹🪹🪹 No ACBL masterpoints for the robot pair! 🪹🪹🪹

 😴💤🛌 NAP hack is in. 😴💤🛌

+🏆🏆🏆 Wasch & Greene take first in the Monday Aft.
+STaC Invitational competition! 🏆🏆🏆

 🐤🐤🐤 Thursdays!
 Thursdays!
 Thursdays! are back to online Bridge 4PM to 6PM. 🐤🐤🐤